 For a given number 32, 5 is the exponent to which base 2 has been raised to produce the number 32.
 So, a LOG of 32 will be 5.

-Mathematically, we write it as log232 =5, which is a LOG of 32 to the base 2 is 5.
+Mathematically, we write it as logĀ232 =5.
+A LOG of 32 to the base 2 is 5.

 LOG Formula in Excel

-Base: it is an optional argument, it is the base on which the logarithmic value is calculated, and the LOG function in Excel by default takes the base as 10.
+Base: It is an optional argument, it is the base on which the logarithmic value is calculated, and the LOG function in Excel, by default, takes the base as 10.

 How to Use the LOG Function in Excel?

-The POWER function returns the result of a number raised to a power, so inversely, the LOG function in Excel returns the Power (exponent) to which the base is raised.
+The POWER function returns the result of a number raised to a power.
+So, inversely, the LOG function in Excel returns the power (exponent) to which the base is raised.

 The output of the POWER function is passed as the first argument to the LOG function in Excel, and it further computes the result.